 Applying for a Singapore Tourist Visa for US Citizens

-Although there is no need for an eVisa application as a US citizen visiting Singapore, Byevisa does offer the SG Electronic Arrival Card, which saves you time at the airport.
+Although there is no need for an eVisa application as a US citizen visiting Singapore, all visitors are required to apply for and obtain the SG Electronic Arrival Card before travel.

 Singapore Visa Requirements For US Citizens